BuilderIO/mitosis/.changeset/soft-eggs-laugh.md

 '@builder.io/mitosis': patch
 ---

-Properly encode "<" and ">" in Mitosis JSX output
+Properly encode "<", ">", and other chars in text in Mitosis JSX output